IOCCC image by Matt Zucker

 NOTE: The previous guideline in this spot has been replaced by this guideline:

-X client entries should try to not to depend on particular items in .Xdefaults.
+X client submissions should try to not to depend on particular items in .Xdefaults.
 If you must do so, be sure to note the required lines in the your remarks.md file.
 They should also not depend on any particular window manager.

 While we recognize that UNIX is not a universal operating system, the contest does have a bias towards such systems.
 In an effort to expand the scope of the contest, we phrase our bias to favor the Single UNIX Specification.